SyncfusionInstall/wpf-docs/wpf/Scheduler/Appointments.md

 ## Spanned appointments

 Spanned Appointment is an appointment that lasts more than 24 hours.
-It doesn’t block out time slots in the `SfScheduler`, it will render in [AllDayAppointmentPanel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AllDayAppointmentPanel.html) exclusively.
+It doesn’t block out time slots in the `SfScheduler`, it will render in `All-Day appointment` panel exclusively.

-{% tabs %}
+{%tabs %}
 {% highlight c# %}
 // Creating an instance for collection of custom appointments var Meetings = new ObservableCollection<Meeting>();